- How did PAWS start?

 Wildlife rehabilitation is a profession involving the treatment and care of sick, injured or orphaned wild animals with the goal of releasing them back to their natural habitats in the wild.
 For rehabilitation to be deemed successful, released animals must be able to survive on their own and be an integral part of their species population, i.e., recognize and obtain appropriate foods, select mates of their own species to reproduce, and respond appropriately to potential dangers (people, cars, dogs, natural predators, etc.).

 Those animals who sustain injuries or illnesses that prevent them from living successfully in the wild are humanely euthanized to end their suffering.
 Wildlife rehabilitation is not an attempt to turn wild animals into pets.
-Patients are held in captivity only until they are able to live independently in the wild.
+Patients are held in captivity only until they can live independently in the wild.
 Read more about wildlife rehabilitation.

 What do I do if I find an injured or potentially orphaned wild animal?

-If you find a wild animal you suspect may be injured or orphaned, please contact PAWS at 425.787.2500 x817.
+If you find a wild animal you suspect may be injured or orphaned, please contact PAWS at 425.412.4040.
 Our experienced staff will help you determine whether or not an animal needs assistance, and how best to provide that assistance.
-Also refer to what to do when you find an injured or orphaned wild animal.
+Also, refer to what to do when you find an injured or orphaned wild animal.

 What if I find an injured or sick animal after hours?